DK9BT/esp32-e22-lora-board/ESP32-E22_V2.1.2/README.md

 # ESP32-E22-LoRa-board V2.1.2 - beta
 Carrier Board for Lora Tranceiver like E22-400M33S and ESP32 MCU
 Variante einseitig bestückt / Variant equipped on one side
-Querformat für Outdoor / Landscape for Outdoor
+Querformat im Gehäuse für Outdoor / Landscape in the enclosure for Outdoor

 ### additional special components
 Enclosure (transparent)